Sarvesh207/Netflix_GPT/README.md

     - useRef Hook
     - Firebase Setup
     - Deploying our app to producation
-    - Createed Sign Up
+    - Implement Sign Up
-    - Created sign In
+    - Implement sign In
+    - created userSlice with userSlice;

 # Features